krieselreihe/natr/README.md

 ### Preload files and modules

 To preload modules and files you can use the `--require` (`-r`) flag for the CLI.
 It can also be used multiple times if needed.
-For example you can require [Babel](https://babeljs.io/) to enable certain transformations like supporting JSX or new ECMAScript features (for Babel you need also a [`.babelrc` configuration file](https://babeljs.io/docs/en/config-files) to make it work).
+For example, you can require [Babel](https://babeljs.io/) to enable certain transformations like supporting JSX or new ECMAScript features (for Babel you need also a [`.babelrc` configuration file](https://babeljs.io/docs/en/config-files) to make it work).

 ```bash
 # Register babel